toothlessblue/POC3/readme/readmes/ReadMe_OCForum.md

-# ProjectOC 3
+# ProjectOC light
-ProjectOC 3 is a little server with focus on OpenComputers.
+ProjectOC light is a little creative server with focus on OpenComputers.
 The pack is designed for our server, but can be used standalone too.

 On our server you have the possibility to access your OC disks using an FTP connection.
 This way you can code directly on the server using your preferred editor/IDE.